Digital divide in Pakistan

 The digital divide in Pakistan refers to inequalities between individuals, households, and other groups of different demographic and socioeconomic levels in Pakistan in access to information and communication technologies (ICTs) and in the knowledge and skills needed to effectively use the information gained from connecting.
+Recent research indicates that socioeconomic and constraint factors, such as income, household size, and literacy, significantly shape rural women’s access to and usability of ICTs in Pakistan’s agriculture sector.

 Internet access

 Pakistan is one of the South Asian countries that does have internet services, with 88% of the population having access to it.
 Internet access in Pakistan began in the 1990s and has continued to grow over the past decades.
 In fact, Pakistan has about 61.34 million internet users in January 2021, an increase of 21% from the previous year.
 However, according to data collected by the World Bank, Pakistan has an overall population of about 221 million people (2020).
 In addition, Pakistan also has about 15 million people who access the internet from their mobile devices.

 Pakistan has 5 broadband internet providers and 10 DSL.
 Broadband use through computers is the number one way that people access the internet in Pakistan, with more than 100 million people using it.
 The second most popular way that people of Pakistan access the internet is through their cellular devices.
 Even though there are about 61.34 million internet users compared to a large population, Internet in Pakistan is ranked 20th in the world.